HUMANITIES RESEARCH CENTER

 3. Approval.
 The Board will evaluate the submission for assistance and communicate its decision to the researcher within 30 calendar days, including the duration and the amount of grant approved.
 The amount to be paid, if any, to the guidance counselor will be determined in the approval.

 4. Payment.
-The grant will be paid to the researcher in the installments of one tenth of the grant upon submission to the Board of quarterly progress reports counter signed by the guidance counselor.
+The grant will be paid to the researcher in the installments upon submission to the Board of quarterly progress reports counter signed by the guidance counselor.
 In the event of progress found by the Board to be unsatisfactory, payments may be delayed until due progress is made.
 In the event of failure to fulfill the terms of the grant, payment(s) will be discontinued, while repayment of past payment(s) will not be claimed.
 Final payment will be made upon submission of the research results in a double spaced typed manuscript with the evaluation of it by the guidance counselor.

 5. Publication.
 The manuscript will be the non-exclusive property of the HI and the researcher both of whom will have the right to or not to publish it in part or in whole.